-Internet Sharing lets you use a cellular data connection to connect your mobile computer to the Internet.
-This enables you to create a connection between the cell phone and your laptop, and then use desktop software or features on the phone to start an outbound connection to the Internet.
-You can browse the web, use email, or start a VPN connection, similar to the experience if you were using a WiFi or LAN connection.
+Internet Sharing lets you use a cellular data connection to connect your computer to the Internet.
+You can create a connection between the cell phone and your laptop, and then use Windows 7 or features on the phone to start an outbound connection to the Internet.
+You can browse the web, use e-mail, or start a VPN connection as you would if you were using a WiFi or LAN connection.

-Launcher Task
+Launcher

-The Launcher Task gives you quick access to your device no matter what you’re doing on your PC.
-It lets you check device status and perform frequent tasks with that device directly from the taskbar.
-The Launcher runs automatically when a device is connected to your PC and offers separate experiences for each connected device.
-It shuts down automatically when the device is disconnected from the system, or you can manually close it through the taskbar.
+Launcher gives you quick access to your device no matter what you’re doing on your PC.
+You can check the device’s status and perform the tasks you do frequently directly from the taskbar.
+Launcher runs automatically when a device is connected to your PC, and it offers separate experiences for each connected device.
+It shuts down automatically when the device is disconnected from the system, or you can manually close it using the taskbar.

-Media Synchronization Task
+Media Synchronization

-The Media Synchronization Task lets you easily synchronize important data and media between your Windows 7 PC and a device such as a cell phone or portable media player.
+Media Synchronization lets you easily synchronize important data and media between Windows 7 and a device, such as a cell phone or portable media player.

-Photo Acquisition Task
+Photo Acquisition

-When you connect a camera (or other device that can take photos) to your Windows 7 PC, you can choose to import photos and videos.
+When you connect a camera (or other device that can take photos) to your PC, you can choose to import photos and videos.
 You can start a photo import manually or set it to automatically launch when the device is connected to your PC.
-During photo import you can tag keywords on new photos and specify where you want to store them.
+While you’re importing your photos, you can add keywords for the new photos and specify where you want to store them.
 Photos that were previously imported won’t be imported again.

-PIM Sync Task
+PIM Sync

 Windows 7 makes it easier for you to keep your personal information synchronized with your devices.
-When you connect a device, you’ll see a link to set up synchronization of personal information between your PC and device without the need for additional software.
+When you connect a device, you’ll be able to synchronize your personal information between your PC and device.
 You can synchronize your contacts, calendar, tasks, and notes.